SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 		-  AK the reconciliation between Moscow and Beijing did a die after LTBT negotiations in Moscow (connection BA)
 		-  L3A Zhou believed that reappoarchment with France will eveuntally cause US to stop blocading PRC + increase Chineses status
 		-  L3B Sino-French corroporation will oppose US + imperialism
+- Both parties approached the negotiations cautiously; but the Chinese were willing to give up ideological grounds for practical gain while the French guarded their ideologial bottom line
 	- The French approached Sino-French relations cautiously, not wanting to give in too much,  and AO portray France as a great, unwilling to submit power

 	-